 Hamriyah Free Zone Authority (HFZA)

-Hamriyah Free Zone Authority was established by an Emiri decree issued in November 12, 1995.
-It is located in Sharjah, United Arab Emirates, which gives the free zone a unique geographic and time zone advantage backed by a secure and fully convertible currency and a multi-access to neighboring and global countries through land, sea and air.
+Hamriyah Free Zone Authority was established by an Emiri decree issued on November 12, 1995.
+It is located in Sharjah, the United Arab Emirates, which gives the free zone a unique geographic and time zone advantage backed by a secure and fully convertible currency and a multi-access to neighbouring and global countries through land, sea and air.
 Hamriyah Free Zone is fast becoming one of the cornerstones of the United Arab Emirates industrial development.
-As the Next Generation Free Zone, Hamriyah Free Zone is ensuring that its management is flexible and dynamic besides being an investor oriented free zone.
+As the Next Generation Free Zone, Hamriyah Free Zone is ensuring that its management is flexible and dynamic besides being an investor-oriented free zone.

-- Access to 14 meter deep water port and 7 meter deep inner harbor;
+- Access to 14-meter deep water port and 7-meter deep inner harbour;

-- Land lease for 25 years renewed for similar period;
+- Land lease for 25 years renewed for a similar period;

 - Pre-built warehouses, factories and office units for lease;